kralamoure/retroproxy/README.md

 # d1proxy

-`d1proxy` is a proxy for Dofus 1 login/game servers.
+`d1proxy` is a proxy for Dofus 1 login and game servers.

 ## Requirements